k4l1sh/WordlistGPT/README.md

 - `-u, --uppercase`: Maximum number of characters to convert to uppercase in each word. (default: inf)
 - `-l, --leet`: Maximum number of leet characters to replace in each word. (default: inf)
 - `-lm, --leet-mapping`: JSON-formatted leet mapping dictionary. (default: provided)
-- `-r, --random-chars`: Maximum range of random characters to be added. (default: 3)
+- `-r, --random-chars`: Maximum number of random characters to be added. (default: 0)
 - `-rc, --random-charset`: Charset of characters to be randomly added. (default: '0123456789!@$&+_-.?/+;#')
 - `-rl, --random-level`: Number of iterations of random characters to be added. (default: 1)
 - `-rw, --random-weights`: Weights for determining position of random character insertion. (default: 0.47, 0.47, 0.06)